Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Author summary

 \section{Author summary}

-Computational models have been widely used for several decades to study tissue dynamics.
-In this paper we introduce a mechanistic off-lattice agent-based model to simulate tissue-scale features that emerge from basic biological and biophysical cell processes.
-In order to calibrate and validate our model, we have first focused on two types of liver regeneration processes.
-First we have considered the liver regeneration response after a $30\%$ partial surgical hepatectomy in which the liver recovers its original volume due to the hypertrophy of the hepatocytes.
-Subsequently, we have modeled the same process but after a $70\%$ partial hepatectomy, in which the liver is known to recover its original volume not only due to the hypertrophy of the hepatocytes but also due to their proliferation.
-Unfortunately, to date the precise mechanisms of initiating, promoting and terminating regenerative responses remain unknown.
-As a consequence, here we adopt an operational approach, and we have thus proposed to regulate such processes with a certain substrate that diffuses in the cell microenvironment, which we will call growth factor.
-After a minimum parameter tuning, the outcomes of our simulations are in remarkable agreement with experimental observations, illustrating the excellent descriptive power of out model.
-As a further test, we have explored our model's ability to account for the recurrence of an hepatocellular carcinoma after a $70\%$ partial hepatectomy, both its dynamic behavior and extent.
-The outcomes of our simulations agree to a large extent with clinical observations, which comes to underline the significant predictive power of this computational approach.
+We introduce an off-lattice agent-based model to simulate tissue-scale features that emerge from basic biological and biophysical cell processes.
+In order to calibrate and validate our model, we have considered the liver regeneration response after a $30\%$ partial hepatectomy in which the liver recovers its original volume due to the hypertrophy of the hepatocytes.
+Subsequently, we have modeled the same process but after a $70\%$ partial hepatectomy, in which the liver recovers its original volume due to the hypertrophy and the proliferation of the hepatocytes.
+Unfortunately, the precise mechanisms of initiating, promoting and terminating regenerative responses remain unknown.
+As a consequence, we have proposed a modeling approach in which such processes are regulated by a hypothetical substrate that diffuses in the cell microenvironment.
+As a further test, we have, in one hand, implemented our model to predict the liver response after a $50\%$ partial hepatectomy and, on the other hand, explored our model's ability to account for the recurrence of a hepatocellular carcinoma.
+The outcomes of our simulations agree with experimental data and clinical observations, which comes to underline the significant descriptive and predictive power of this computational approach.
 Even though our model needs to be further extended to incorporate patient specific clinical data, these results are a promising step in the direction of a personalized estimation of tissue dynamics from a limited number of measurements carried out at diagnosis.